-HMRC’s Trust Registration Service, which was initially introduced in 2017, made it a requirement for certain trusts to provide HMRC with information regarding trustees, beneficiaries and trust assets.
+Initially introduced in 2017, HMRC’s Trust Registration Service made it a requirement for certain trusts to provide HMRC with information regarding trustees, beneficiaries, and trust assets.

-Since the TRS was introduced, HMRC have extended the list of trusts that will need to be registered with them and there is now a requirement for each trust’s record to be reviewed and updated each year.
+Since the TRS was first introduced, HMRC has extended the list of trusts that will need to be registered with them, and there is now a requirement for each trust’s record to be reviewed and updated once a year.

-Almost 6 years on from the introduction of the TRS, I am still coming across a large number of trusts that have not been registered and trustees who are unaware of their obligation to do so.
+Almost 6 years on from the introduction of the TRS, I still come across a large number of trusts that have not been registered, and trustees who are completely unaware of their legal obligation to do so.

-Some of the most common types of trust that need to be registered on the TRS are:
+Some of the most common types of trust that need to be registered on the TRS include:

-- Some property trusts, where the legal owners on the title of the property are different to the beneficial owners.
-For example if X is on the title of the property as the legal owner and there is a Declaration of Trust that states the property should be held equally for X, Y and Z the property will need to be registered.
+- Some property trusts, where the legal owners on the title of the property are different from the beneficial owners.
+For example if X is on the title of the property as the legal owner and there is a Declaration of Trust that states the property should be held equally for X, Y and Z, the property will need to be registered.

 - Most trusts that have a UK tax liability are required to register on the TRS (some of the relevant taxes include Income Tax, Capital Gains Tax, Inheritance Tax and Stamp Duty Land Tax).

-If you are a trustee of a trust that would be included in any of the descriptions above and your trust has not been registered, it is vital that you take advice and register as a matter of urgency as there may be a late registration penalty imposed by HMRC that you will be liable for.
+If you are a trustee of a trust that would be included in any of the descriptions above, and your trust has not been registered through the TRS, it is vital that you take expert advice and register as a matter of urgency, as there may be a late registration penalty imposed by HMRC that you will be liable for.

-If you would like assistance from our expert trusts team, please do not hesitate to get in contact with our team on 01202 525333 or visit our contact page.
+If you would like assistance from our expert trusts team, please do not hesitate to get in touch with us on 01202 525333 or visit our contact page.
 Alternatively, discover more details on our specialist Wills, Trusts and Probate services.

 How can we help?